Thireus/GGUF-Tool-Suite/docs/Convert_model_to_BF16.md

 for f in $(ls); do mv -f $f $(echo $f | sed "s/model_name/$MODEL-$MAINTAINER-BF16-SPECIAL_TENSOR/g"); done
 ```

+Once conversion is done, you can safely remove the `$MODEL` from the `huggingface` directory.

 _Note: Some models will require more steps.
 You'll need to dig into github/reddit/hf._

 For example, DeepSeek and Kimi-K2 FP8 needs to be cast to BF16 safetensors before it can be converted to BF16 GGUF: